martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 authentication in HTTP/2 is an identifier that can be use to correlate an HTTP request with either a TLS renegotiation or CertificateRequest.

-{{aci-13}} describes how the existing TLS 1.3 fields can be used to correlate a request with a TLS CertificateRequest.  {{aci-12}} describes how the same can be done in TLS 1.2 using TLS renegotiation and a new TLS `application_context_id` extension.
+{{aci-13}} describes how the existing TLS 1.3 fields and a new HTTP/2 frame described in {{frame}} can be used to correlate a request with a TLS CertificateRequest.  {{aci-12}} describes how the same can be done in TLS 1.2 using TLS renegotiation and a new TLS `application_context_id` extension.
 Finally, {{setting}} describes how an HTTP/2 client can announce support for this feature so that a server might use these capabilities.

 ## Terminology